Arthur-Milchior/anki-note-deletion/README.md

 However, when you want to know why the problem did occur, you miss two important facts.
 The time of the deletion.
 And its reason.

+Furthermore, the same separator (tab) is used for separating the fields's content, and separating the fields content from the main column.
+This does not help readability.
 ## Usage

+### Separators
+Instead of tabs, backticks "`" are used to separate the fields of the note.
+And tilde "~" are used to separate the fields from the other columns.
+While both of those symbol may appear in a field, I hope that it will be the case less often than the tab.

+### All kinds of deletions
 When this add-on is installed, when a note is deleted, it will be logged in deleted_long.txt instead of deleted.txt.
 The reason will be logged.
 Currently, there may be three kinds of reason: